Davidkamiti/credit-risk-prediction/README.md

 The dataset used for training the model includes the following features:

-#### person_income : Annual income of the loan applicant.
+person_income : Annual income of the loan applicant.

-#### loan_amnt:       Amount of the loan requested.
+loan_amnt : Amount of the loan requested.

-#### loan_grade:
-Grade assigned to the loan by the lender.
+loan_grade : Grade assigned to the loan by the lender.

-loan_intent: The intended use of the loan (e.g., personal, education, medical).
+loan_intent : The intended use of the loan (e.g., personal, education, medical).

-loan_int_rate: Interest rate of the loan.
+loan_int_rate : Interest rate of the loan.

-person_home_ownership: Home ownership status of the applicant (e.g., rent, own, mortgage).
+person_home_ownership : Home ownership status of the applicant (e.g., rent, own, mortgage).

-person_emp_length: Length of employment in years.
+person_emp_length : Length of employment in years.

-person_age: Age of the loan applicant.
+person_age : Age of the loan applicant.

-cb_person_cred_hist_length: Length of the applicant's credit history.
+cb_person_cred_hist_length : Length of the applicant's credit history.

-cb_person_default_on_file: Whether the applicant has any defaults on file (yes/no).
+cb_person_default_on_file : Whether the applicant has any defaults on file (yes/no).

 ## Model Development